pbanks74/C-Sharp-.NET-Live-Project/README.md

     </div>

  ### Blog Author Delete / Details page
- I used bootstrap and CSS for styling while utilizing Razor syntax to create and build out the delete and details pages for Blog Authors.
-I created Author cards utilizing bootstrap that had toggling nav tabs at the top that linked to the authors social media accounts, bio and blog posts.
+I used Bootstrap and CSS for styling while utilizing Razor syntax to create and build out the delete and details pages for Blog Authors.
+I created Author cards utilizing Bootstrap that had toggling nav tabs at the top that linked to the authors social media accounts, bio and blog posts.

     <!-- Toggling nav tabs -->